 The Woodsman & The Rain

 The Japanese film industry is in a state of instability now, many of the old masters have passed on and the more fashionable names are proving to be inconsistent at best.
-There a few new names emerging in your Kiyoshi Kurosawa, Sion Sono or Yoshihiro Nakamura’s who have only come to prominence in the UK Market over the past few years.
+There a few new names emerging in your Kiyoshi Kurosawa, Sion Sono or Yoshihiro Nakamura’s who have only come to prominence in the UK Market over the past few years but they are few among many.
 Where once upon a time the country was known for its Yakuza and Samurai-led ballets of bloodshed, a new voice of Japanese cinema has emerged of late through comedic dramas.
 One of the more successful examples is Shûichi Okita’s The Woodsman and the Rain.

 The other hand of that drama and comedy contrast is the drama which depicts a certain community spirit that has been lost outside of royal celebrations.
 Much of the film follows one of two paths, the first sees the village community coming together to achieve a common goal.
 To see a director who is two minutes away from abandoning his film having the support of a town, making his project a runaway success, you will quickly find yourself with a beaming grim decorating your face.
 The other angle which adds more substance is the growth that the two leads go through.